typeworld/typeworld/Python/Lib/typeWorld/README.md

 If you want to make sure that the app loads the latest version of this resource, consider making the URL unique.
 You could enforce it by adding a unique string to it, such as the time the resource was added to your server, e.g. http://awesomefonts.com/images/logo.svgz?timeadded=1516886401

-Type: Unicode<br />
+Type: Str<br />
 Required: False<br />
 <div id="class_Font_attribute_purpose"></div>

 #### purpose

 Technical purpose of font.
 This influences how the app handles the font.
 For instance, it will only install desktop fonts on the system, and make other font types available though folders.
-Possible: ['web', 'app', 'desktop']
+Possible: ['desktop', 'web', 'app']

-Type: Unicode<br />
+Type: Str<br />
 Required: True<br />
 <div id="class_Font_attribute_requiresUserID"></div>